 Tracking down notes can be a tricky, time-consuming task.
 For all the folders and tree structures we might have created, when the time comes to laying hands on specific notes, they are sometimes hidden in the maze of our computer.

-In the SCRIBZEE® app, there is no single correct answer to the question of whether or not to create folders.
-Each type of organisation has its followers.
+In the SCRIBZEE® free notebook app, there is no single correct answer to the question of whether or not to create folders.
+Just as note taking strategies is a personal choice, each type of note organization has its followers too.
 You just have to choose what works best for you.

 For students and professionals handling clearly-demarcated projects with no overlap between them, it’s a fairly natural, obvious choice to use folders.

-Provided you think carefully first about how to organise and name the folders, you’ll have no trouble finding your notes.
+Provided you think carefully first about how to organize and name the folders, you’ll have no trouble finding your organized handwritten notes.

 This is what organization expert Laurence Einfalt recommends for filing information in her article “How to sort and organize your information."

 It’s not always easy to pick the best notes folder for filing: some notes relate to several projects, others don’t relate to any specific project at all.
 So sometimes it’s tempting to create a “Miscellaneous” folder, which inevitably turns into a sort of “junk” folder in which you can never find anything again.
 What’s more, projects can sometimes change track or split into two, in which case it’s difficult to split the folder.